Giuseppe Biava

 Giuseppe Biava (born 8 May 1977) is an Italian football coach and former player who played as a centre back.
 Throughout his career he played for Italian clubs Albinese, AlbinoLeffe, Biellese, Palermo, Genoa, Lazio, and Atalanta; he won a Coppa Italia with Lazio in 2013.

-He was most recently in charge as head coach at AlbinoLeffe.
+He is currently in charge as assistant coach of Atalanta Under-23.

 Club career

 AlbinoLeffe

 A centre back, Biava started his career with the Leffe youth team, before moving to newly promoted Serie D team Albinese in 1995.
 During his time with Albinese before the 1998 merger with the Leffe to found AlbinoLeffe, Biava achieved a promotion to Serie C2 in 1997.
 In 1998–99, Biava helped AlbinoLeffe to ensure promotion to Serie C1.
 After a one-year loan at Serie C2 side Biellese, Biava returned to AlbinoLeffe in 2001, and was part of the team that won the promotion playoffs in 2003, thus ensuring them a Serie B place.

 In 2003–04, Biava marked his Serie B debut, and scored the goal which ensured the first AlbinoLeffe victory in the league, a 1–0 win against Fiorentina.